Crusading movement: Command, strategy and troops

 Command during most crusades was divided and uncertain, with desertion common.
-Still, morale was often sustained by visions, processions, and relics.
+Morale was often sustained by visions, processions, and relics.
 (Note: Between 1099 and 1187, the Jerusalemite army carried the True Cross—a relic linked to Christ's crucifixion—into 31 battles.)
-Most Crusaders lacked experience in urban sieges, which were typical of Levantine warfare.
+Most crusaders lacked experience in urban sieges, which were typical of Levantine and Iberian warfare.
 Crusaders generally avoided pitched battles in which defeat risked catastrophic losses.
 (Note: The Franks suffered catastrophic defeats at Harran (1104), on the Field of Blood (1119), and at Harim (1164) in Syria, and at Pelagonia (1259) and at Halmyros (1311) in Frankish Greece.
 In the north, the Lithuanians' victory over the Sword Brothers at Saule annihilated the Brothers' power.)
 Siege warfare used trebuchets, towers, and battering rams.
 Muslim defenders employed Greek fire, countered by crusaders with vinegar-soaked hides.
 From the late 13th century, strategic planning for Holy Land campaigns distinguished between an initial campaign (passagium particulare) to secure a foothold and the full-scale passagium generale.

 Heavily armoured knights formed the Crusader armies' backbone.
 The historian John France calls them the "masters of close-quarter warfare".
 In the east, they primarily confronted mounted archers and relied on infantry, particularly bowmen and spearmen, for support.
 Franks also employed native light cavalry, or Turcopoles, to harass enemy troops.
 In the north, Teutonic Knights deployed converted Prussians for raids on pagan settlements.
 Spanish almogavars—agile raiders—fought with daggers, short lances, and darts.

 Naval support came mainly from Italian city-states and the Byzantines in the Levant.
 Egypt maintained the sole Muslim fleet in the region, but its small vessels posed little threat to Western dominance.
-After Emperor Frederick I's failed overland expedition, major Levantine crusades were done by sea.
+After Emperor Frederick I's failed overland expedition, major Levantine crusades were conducted by sea.
 In the north, large Christian merchant ships, carrying up to 500 people, easily outmatched Baltic long-ships and raiding vessels.

 Military architecture

 Throughout conquered territories, castles served military and administrative functions, merging Western and local designs.
 In the Levant, early Norman-style towers gave way to the local castra layout of walled courtyards, which evolved into concentric castles with layered defences.
 (Note: Montreal Castle, built in 1115, represents the earliest instance of the Franks adapting the local castra form.
 The concentric castle design was implemented later, with the construction of Belvoir Castle in 1168.)
-Spur castles on rocky hills, with towers and a keep, represent—according to Phillips—"the most spectacular examples of Frankish military architecture".
+Spur castles on rocky hills, with towers and a keep, represent—according to the historian Jonathan Phillips—"the most spectacular examples of Frankish military architecture".
 (Note: Saone Castle in the Principality of Antioch, Kerak Castle in the Kingdom of Jerusalem, and Crac des Chevaliers in the County of Tripoli are among the best known examples of spur castles.)
 In Iberia, over 2,000 castles were raised along frontiers.
 The Teutonic Knights first built timber blockhouses in the Baltic, but by c.
 1250 switched to stone, then brick for its availability and lower cost.